-Brunel is known for its welcome and friendly atmosphere where children's wellbeing and happiness is our key priority.
-We take great care to provide a happy, safe environment where children feel secure to play, have fun, explore, experiment, develop confidence and curiosity, and learn.
+Brunel is known for its welcome, friendly and purposeful atmosphere.
+We take great care to provide a happy, safe environment where children feel secure to play, explore, experiment, develop confidence and curiosity, and learn.

 Brunel provides the full range of two year old, nursery and primary education, and before and after school Kids Club, all on one secure site.
-Most of the children who join us at age two, three or four stay with us, right the way through, until they leave for the secondary school at age eleven.
+Most of the children who join us at age two, three or four stay with us until they leave for the secondary school at age eleven.

 We have an extensive site and the children are very fortunate in being able to work both inside and outside in such varied and attractive surroundings.
 We have four large playgrounds surrounded by trees and shrubs, and the school has its own vegetable plots, chickens, fixed play equipment, separate EYFS outdoor play areas, gardens and large playing field.